Asymptotics for the wave equation on differential forms on Kerr-de Sitter space: Introduction

 As already alluded to, deducing wave expansions and decay from Theorem~\ref{ThmIntroSummary} requires high energy estimates for the normal operator family.
 These are easy to obtain if the metric $h$ on $X$ is \emph{non-trapping}, i.e.\ all geodesics escape to $\pa\oX$, as is the case for the static patch of de Sitter space (discussed in Section~\ref{SubsecDS}).
-Another instance in which suitable estimates hold is when the only trapping within $X$ is \emph{normally hyperbolic trapping}, as is the case for Kerr-de Sitter spaces with parameters in a certain range.
-In the scalar setting, such estimates are now widely available, see for instance Wunsch and Zworski \cite{WunschZworskiNormHypResolvent}, Dyatlov \cite{DyatlovSpectralGap} and their use in Vasy \cite{VasyMicroKerrdS}: The proof of exponential decay relies on high energy estimates in a strip below the real line.
+Another instance in which suitable estimates hold is when the only trapping within $X$ is \emph{normally hyperbolic trapping}, as is the case for Kerr--de Sitter spaces with parameters in a certain range.
+(See \cite[\S5.1]{DyatlovResonanceProjectors} for the definition of ($r$-)normal hyperbolicity, and \cite{DyatlovWaveAsymptotics} for details in the Kerr and Kerr--de~Sitter settings.)
+In the scalar setting, such estimates are now widely available, see for instance Wunsch and Zworski \cite{WunschZworskiNormHypResolvent}, Dyatlov \cite{DyatlovSpectralGaps} and their use in Vasy \cite{VasyMicroKerrdS}: the proof of exponential decay relies on high energy estimates in a strip below the real line.
 For $\Box$ acting on differential forms, obtaining high energy estimates requires a smallness assumption on the imaginary part of the subprincipal symbol of $\Box$ relative to a \emph{positive definite} inner product on the form bundle; the choice of inner product affects the size of the subprincipal symbol.
 Conceptually, the natural framework in which to find such an inner product involves \emph{pseudodifferential inner products}.
-This notion was introduced by Hintz \cite{HintzPsdoInner} and used there to prove high energy estimates for $\Box$ on tensors of arbitrary rank on perturbations of Schwarzschild-de Sitter space.
+This notion was introduced by Hintz \cite{HintzPsdoInner} and used there to prove high energy estimates for $\Box$ on tensors of arbitrary rank on perturbations of Schwarzschild--de Sitter space.
 In the present paper, we use the estimates provided in \cite{HintzPsdoInner} as black boxes.